Chrystalkey/landtagszusammenfasser/CONTRIBUTING.md

 A quick setup instruction for development can be found in [SETUP.md](SETUP.md).

 ## State of the Project and the most Pressing Construction Sites
-The project is currently in a very very unstable state.
+The project is currently in a very unstable state.
-This primarily means the API is changing in subtle ways every now and then, (although the pace of change is slowing).
+This primarily means the API is changing in subtle ways every now and then, (although the pace of change is slowing to a halt).
 The reason for this is that we are still figuring out how to  represent seventeen independent legislative processes, which is an ongoing venture.

-If this is fine, then the most pressing concerns would be
+If this is fine for you, then the most pressing concerns would be
 1. if you know python
     1. give the collector subproject a little overhaul, solidifying error handling, logging and general execution structure
     2. give the document handling in collectors a little overhaul!
 I am sure there is a better was to do it than what happens now